larkintuckerllc/techskills-introtoredux/lessons/techskills-introtowebpack-4-wrapping_up.md

 Outline:

   - [_Question_:]
-    - Having done lists, I am not sure what else we could cover?
+    - Having done lists (pretty much the most complex thing), I am not sure what else we could cover?
       - The lists example points to one complaint of Redux; there is a lot of boilerplate code; we will address this.
       - And we saved "thunk" for last.
   - Standard Actions